Daniel27110/Linux-Dot-Files/README.md

-# Rogue theme for KDE
+# Linux-Dot-Files

 This desktop config was inspired by the beautiful Rouge Theme for VSCode by [Josef](https://github.com/josefaidt), in particular his extra cozy theme known as Rogue 2.

 I aim to produce a practical work environment that will hopefully complement the calm and comfortable feel of the original Rouge theme.

+This config is intended for the KDE Plasma Desktop Environment.

 ⠀

 ### Features:

-- A light and easy to install KDE customization using the [Konsave](https://github.com/Prayag2/konsave) package.
+- Easy to install KDE customization using the [Konsave](https://github.com/Prayag2/konsave) package.
 - An easy to use installation script.

 ⠀